SolidDigital/magic-focus-finder/README.md

 It will fire the following events.

 ### Element level
+Implemented
+1. `losing-focus` before the element loses focus.
+1. `focus-lost` when the focus is lost on an element.
+1. `gaining-focus` before the next element gains focus.
+1. `focus-gained` when the element actually gains focus.

+Not Implemented:
 1. `focus` normal focus event
 2. `blur` normal blur event
-3. `magicFocusFinder:focus` namespaced focus event
-4. `magicFocusFinder:blur` namespaced blur event
 5. `magicFocusFinder:focus:from:<% direction %>` namespaced focus event telling you which direction the focus came  from
 6. `magicFocusFinder:blur:to:<% direction %>` namespaced blur event telling you which direction the element was blurred to.

 ### Container level
+Implemented

+Not Implemented:
 1. `magicFocusFinder:elementAdded` event telling you a focusable element was added to the container.
 2. `magicFocusFinder:elementRemoved` event telling you a focusable element was removed from the container.